 Karnataka all set to hold SSLC exam amid coronavirus scare

-Amid coronavirus scare in the state, the Karnataka Secondary Education Examination Board is all set to hold the Secondary School Leaving Certificate examination or 10th standard exam from Thursday with all precautionary measures in place.
+(EDS: Adding quotes of CM, former CMs) Bengaluru, June 24 (PTI): Amid the coronavirus scare in the state, the Karnataka Secondary Education Examination Board is set to hold the 10th standard exam from Thursday with precautionary measures in place.
 The exam was supposed to take place on March 27 but due to the lockdown it was postponed.

-According to him, special sitting arrangements in separate rooms have been made for children with fever where they will be given N95 masks.
-The supervisors will also get N95 masks and sanitisers, he added.
+According to him, special sitting arrangements in separate rooms have been made for children with fever where they would be given N95 masks.
+The supervisors would also get N95 masks and sanitisers, he added.

 ALSO READ